 I had also wanted to stay involved personally in sports facility management because I was getting great insights for the software and for this blog, but as time went on, I realized that the potential benefits of giving my software business my full attention were difficult to ignore.

 After a particularly frustrating period for me staff-wise at DNA Sports Center, I got an ad for a business sales broker in my mailbox.
 I looked it over, called the number on the flier, and started the process of connecting with potential buyers.

 I was surprised at how easy it was for the broker to line up potential buyers, but I was still skeptical that I’d find the right one.
-I didn’t want to sell to just anyone; I wanted to make sure it would thrive under new ownership.
+In general, I didn’t want to sell to just anyone; I wanted to make sure it would thrive under new ownership.

-Thankfully, after a many sometimes-stressful months, I was able to come to an agreement with a buyer that I was excited about.
+Thankfully, after many sometimes-stressful months, I was able to come to an agreement with a buyer that I was excited about.
 Not only was I confident that he had the skills and the time to do a great job with DNA, he was also willing to continue a partnership of sorts with me and my software company.